 The abundance of great seasonal produce was one of the main reasons we decided to start a new life here in bella Italia more than 10 years ago.
 After training as chefs back in Copenhagen and operating an Italian restaurant and enoteca for 12 years, we wanted to get closer to the country and the people we had grown to love.
-We wanted to meet the farmer who made our pecorino, and to hand-pick the most perfect artichokes directly from the crate.
+We wanted to meet the farmer who made our pecorino and hand-pick the most perfect artichokes directly from the crate.
 These simple gestures are such a luxury for a chef.

 Tagliatelle with Pumpkin and Ginger

 Although the combination of pumpkin and fresh ginger might sound a little odd for a small hilltop town, this dish has been on the menu of one of our favorite classic restaurants in Todi for over 20 years.
-This was actually the dish we ordered on our first night in Todi, right after we signed the lease of the house.
-The ginger is a perfect partner for the sweetness of the pumpkin and the chili gives it a perfect kick.
+This was actually the dish we ordered on our first night in Todi, right after we signed the lease to the house.
+The ginger is a perfect partner for the sweetness of the pumpkin and the chili gives it a great kick.